jjwall/morningstar/README.md

 ### Godot GUI
 Download [Godot 4.3](https://godotengine.org/releases/4.3/) and extract the contents to your desired location.
 Run the ``Godot_v4.3-stable_win64.exe`` program and import the ``project.godot`` file that can be found here: [gui/project.godot](gui/project.godot).

-Godot is a great tool for making video games and GUI driven software applications.
+Godot is a great tool for making video games and GUI-driven software applications.
 If you're new to using it, [GDQuest](https://www.gdquest.com/) has some great free guides to get started with.

 ### Packaging
 #### Python
-Outside of the PicoSDK dependency, Morningstar is a clean, ready to run out-of-the-box piece of software.
+Outside of the PicoSDK dependency, Morningstar is a clean and ready to run out-of-the-box piece of software.
 To do this, we use [PyInstaller](https://pyinstaller.org/en/stable/) to output an .exe program that includes all required Python dependencies (both the packages and the interpreter).

 To package the latest changes into the .exe format, ``cd /scripts`` and run: